 Rowan Communication, Inc. is a strategic communication firm in Austin, Texas.
-We help non-profits and other good causes design, implement and evaluate campaigns and outreach plans that hit their targets and make an impact.
+We help non-profits and other good causes design, execute and evaluate campaigns and outreach plans that hit their targets and make an impact.

 He joined Environmental Defense Fund in 2002 and directed the organization’s communication work in Texas until 2003, when he moved to Washington, DC to run the national communication office.
-“But it was cold there.
-Very, very cold,” he says.
-So he returned to the warmer confines of the Austin office where he resumed his work in Texas and also began managing EDF’s communication efforts in California and North Carolina.
+But it was cold there.
+Very, very cold.
+So he returned to the warmer confines of the Austin office where he resumed his work in Texas.
 In 2006, he led EDF’s communication campaign against TXU’s proposed coal plants in Texas, which culminated in a landmark environmental agreement between the organization and TXU’s prospective buyers.

-“Colin Rowan has been in the front seat of LifeWorks’ communication efforts since 1998.
+Colin Rowan has been in the front seat of LifeWorks’ communication efforts since 1998.
 He built the foundation of our brand and has worked with us continuously through growth and diversification.
 Not only is he a great strategy and messaging consultant, but he has worked with every level of volunteer and staff leadership to ensure that communication of our message is a part of our everyday culture.
-He knows the nonprofit sector, he knows the media, and he truly understands communication as a business and an art form.”
+He knows the nonprofit sector, he knows the media, and he truly understands communication as a business and an art form.

 Susan McDowell, Executive Director, LifeWorks

-“Colin is a rare blend of strategist, writer and campaign manager that always keeps his eyes on the prize.
+Colin is a rare blend of strategist, writer and campaign manager that always keeps his eyes on the prize.
 In addition, he brings humor and wit to his projects that makes his work truly memorable.
 He has been immensely helpful to me and my staff in developing messages that promote our mission and communication tools and tactics that make a difference.